kmee/kmee-odoo-addons/crm_stage_role_responsible/README.rst

 This module extends CRM stages to include role responsibilities.
 It allows you to:

-* Assign specific roles (BDR, SDR, Closer) to CRM stages
+* Assign specific roles (BDR, SDR, Hunter, Closer, Farmer) to CRM stages
 * Automatically update the responsible user based on stage roles
-* Track BDR, SDR, and Closer assignments throughout the sales process
+* Track BDR, SDR, Hunter, Closer, and Farmer assignments throughout the sales process
 * Transfer role information to sales orders when converting opportunities

 **Table of contents**